oscarvargash/biol_550_2024/week_10/README.md

 > Add the flag to corner of your screen ![](img/yellow.jpeg)

-We will create a image file from our recently obtained tree and will uploaded to github.
+We will create an image file from our recently obtained tree and will upload it to github.
 To save an image of your tree do the following:

 1. Format the tree the best you can, reroot the tree using _Barringtonia_, ladderize the tree (<kbd>trees</kbd>; <kbd>order nodes</kbd>), show the support (<kbd>node labels</kbd>), and adjust the font (<kbd>tip labels</kbd>).